The time of bootstrap percolation in two dimensions: Introduction

-All known proofs of upper bounds for the critical probability in the various bootstrap percolation processes also give some (rather limited) information about the percolation time, although the bounds one can extract are never explicitly stated in these papers.
-For example, the methods in \cite{AL} and \cite{Hol} for proving that percolation is likely to occur in two-neighbour bootstrap percolation on $[n]^2$ show that if $p\geq(1+\epsilon)p_c([n]^2,2)$ then $T\leq n(\log n)^{2+o(1)}$ with high probability as $n$ tends to infinity.
+All known proofs of bounds for the critical probability in the various bootstrap percolation processes also give some (rather limited) information about the percolation time, although the bounds one can extract are never explicitly stated in these papers.
+(Of course, this is not surprising: the papers are not concerned with studying the percolation time.)
+For example, the methods in \cite{AL} and \cite{Hol} for proving that percolation is likely to occur in 2-neighbour bootstrap percolation on $[n]^2$ show that if $p\geq(1+\epsilon)p_c([n]^2,2)$ then $T\leq n(\log n)^{2+o(1)}$ with high probability as $n$ tends to infinity.
 (Actually, a simple adaptation of the proof of this statement can be used to show under the same conditions that the percolation time satisfies the stronger inequality $T=O(n\log n)$ with high probability, and we use this adaptation in the proofs of both main theorems in this paper.)
-None of the proofs in these papers give any lower bounds for the percolation time.
+From below, the bounds one can extract are even weaker: for example, again in the 2-neighbour model on $[n]^2$, all one can deduce from \cite{Hol} is that if $p=(1+\epsilon)p_c([n]^2,2)$ then with high probability $T\geq\E[\tau] = n^{1-o(1)}$ as $\epsilon\to 0$ (where $\tau$ is the occupation time of the origin (say) in $\Z^2$, as in the previous paragraph).

 The only known sharp results about the time of percolation relate to the $r$-neighbour model on the torus $(\Z/n\Z)^d$ when $p$ is close to $1$.
 With such a large initial infection probability, and therefore such a small percolation time, one might expect the events that sites in $(\Z/n\Z)^d$ are uninfected at time $t$ to be approximately independent, and therefore the number of uninfected sites at time $t$ to be approximately Poisson distributed.
 Bollob\'as, Holmgren, Smith and Uzzell \cite{BHSU} ($d$-neighbour in $d$ dimensions) and Bollob\'as, Smith and Uzzell \cite{BSUr} ($r$-neighbour in $d$ dimensions) make this heuristic precise using extremal techniques and the Stein-Chen method.
 They show that if $p$ satisfies certain conditions depending on $t$ and $n$ (which in particular imply that $p=1-o(1)$), then with high probability the percolation time is exactly equal to $t$, or in some cases to either $t$ or $t+1$.
-A corollary of that theorem says that if $\log\log n \ll \log 1/(1-p) \ll \log n$ then
+A weaker statement, which follows from Theorem $1.3$ of \cite{BHSU} (after observing that the expression $m_t$ in that theorem is asymptotically $4t$ as $t\to\infty$), says that if $r=d=2$ and $\log\log n \ll \log 1/(1-p) \ll \log n$ then